-- Link 11: Writing Consultancy - Link 12: Research Lab TexLab
+- Link 10: Writing Consultancy - Link 11: Research Lab TexLab present them to other scientists.

-In the second year you will finally start to produce your own first research works and present them to other scientists.
 Doctoral colloquia are a perfect occasion to present this work in progress.
 These colloquia often provide an approach to finding a solution to one's own small challenges, which can be very helpful or, at least, question your own way of thinking.
 Doctoral candidates should also frequently take the opportunity to give presentations in doctoral colloquia as a preparation for the defence of their doctoral thesis and make use of the constructive proposals there for both their dissertation and personal development.